ApiLogicServer/Docs/docs/DevOps-Containers.md

 * Or, run in the cloud using **Codespaces** - no install at all

 In any case, you'll be using a source control system such as `git`, so it's possible to mix and match these configurations among developers.

+!!! pied-piper ":bulb: Best Practice for deployment, worth considering but *optional* for dev"

+    It's worth emphasizing that your decisions to use *Dev Containers* has no effect on using containers *for deployment*.
+Dev Containers for deployment are a best practice.
+Dev Containers provide interesting value, and should be considered, but you can create deployment containers no matter what decision you take.

+    As you evalute Dev Containers, be aware API Logic Projects will run either way.
+In fact, you can switch back and forth as you determine which approach is best for your team.

 &nbsp;